nodejs/promise-use-cases/README.md

 Short lived repository in order to discuss Node.js promise use cases in Collaborator Summit Berlin 2018

+The goal is to provide feedback to Node.js and V8 in order to possibly expose APIs to add capabilites.
+The goal is explicitly not to address things that can be done in userland.

+This is to discuss diagnostic/debugging experience that could be done better.

 ### Contributing

 Please consider PRing in things that are confusing with promises right now or are done better in userland.
 I will present the results (with your name and contribution) to Node.js core.

-The goal is to provide feedback to Node.js and V8 in order to possibly expose APIs to add capabilites.
-The goal is explicitly not to address things that can be done in userland.

 **No prior Node.js contribution experience required**.
 If you're a user of promises and thing we should do things better - we would love to hear about your use case.